dwlknsn/TOP-odinbook/README.md

 - [x] User can view posts in a feed in preview format
 - [x] User can view a full post with its comments
 - [x] Separate feeds for followed posts and discoverable posts
-- [ ] Separate public and private posts
-- [ ] ~pagination on posts#index~ removed in favour of infinite scroll
 - [x] infinite scroll on posts
 - [x] Split Posts feed into followed users' posts and discoverable (i.e. unfollowed users') posts
-- [ ] User can schedule a post to be published at a future date

 Likes

 - [x] User can like a post
 - [x] Display likes count for post
-- [ ] Add counter-cache for likes
 - [x] User can remove like from a post
 - [x] User can like a comment
-- [ ] Display likes count for a comment
 - [x] User can remove like from a comment

 Comments